ultranoise/MOTU_AVB_ESP32_Controller/README.md

 ```

 So clearly there is a difference in how headers or formatting are set.
 I used the online service httpbin.org to debug the messages.
-Basically httpbin.org replies with a copy of what you have sent.
+Basically httpbin.org replied me a copy of what we have to send.

 This is what you get if you use the cURL command which works with the MOTU: